plone/documentation/docs/backend/fields.md

         )
 ```

-In supermodel XML the directives are `security:read-permission` and
+In supermodel XML, the directives are `security:read-permission` and
 `security:write-permission`:

 ```xml